Hoot Gibson: Personal life

 On September 6, 1913, Gibson married Rose August Wenger, a rodeo performer.
 They had met at the Pendleton Round-Up in Oregon sometime between 1911 and 1913.
 Under the name Helen Gibson, she became a major film star in her own right for a time, notably in the lead role of The Hazards of Helen.
 Census records for 1920 indicate they were living separately; Hoot Gibson listed himself as married; Helen listed herself as widowed.

 Gibson married vaudeville actress Helen Johnson on April 20, 1922, in Riverside, California.
 They had one child, Lois Charlotte Gibson.
 They were divorced on February 2, 1929, in Hollywood, California.

-The fact that Hoot Gibson was consecutively married to two women who used the name Helen Gibson in some fashion has led to a good deal of confusion.

 Gibson married film actress Sally Eilers on June 28, 1930.
 The marriage ended in 1933.

 Gibson married a final time to Dorothy Dunstan, a 22-year-old yodeler, on July 3, 1942.

 Death

 Hoot Gibson died of cancer in 1962 in Woodland Hills, California at age 70, and was interred in the Inglewood Park Cemetery in Inglewood, California.